UM-Bridge/benchmarks/benchmarks/analytic-funnel/README.md

 Now, the output log PDF is defined as

 $$ \log(\tau(x)) := f(x_1, 0, 3) + f(x_2, 0, \exp(\frac12 x_1)). $$

+This distribution is from Neal, Radford M. 2003, “Slice Sampling.”
+Annals of Statistics 31 (3): 705–67.